Available support

 View building entrance and interior floor maps for Manchester Met buildings.

-• Personal Evacuation Plan
+• Personal evacuation plan

 A Personal Evacuation Plan (PEEP) is advised if you might struggle to hear an alarm or get out of the building safely in an emergency.
 You can arrange a Personal Evacution Plan (PEEP) by contacting the Student Hub directly.